nextgis/docs_ngweb/source/admin_tasks.rst

 **Principal** - a user or a user group who is subject to a rule.

+Special groups of users:

+* administrator - Web GIS user which has administrative rights
+* owner - Web GIS user which created a particular resource
+* guest - Web GIS user which is accessing a particular resource without being authentificated (not logged in)
+* authenticated - authenticated Web GIS user under any account (but not guest)
+* everyone - all users including guests and authenticated

-**Permission** - defines allowed or denied actions with the resource.
-There are the following available types of permissions:
+**Permission** - defines allowed or denied action with the resource.
+There are the following types of permissions:

 * All resources: All permissions
 * Resource: All permissions